mspiegel31/backstage-catalog-client/docs/index.md

 # Usage

-to use a ready-made client, import it and make requests
+To use a ready-made client, import it and make requests

 ```python
 import asyncio